-Six occupations common to all counties that advertised openings included: registered nurses, retail salespersons, customer service representatives, first-line supervisors of retail sales workers, other managers, and cashiers.
-Security guards were in demand in three of the four counties.
-While some of the jobs in each county can be obtained with only a high school diploma, like laborers, others require some postsecondary training or education such as nurses and physical therapists.
+Five occupations common to all areas included: registered nurses, retail salespersons, customer service representatives, security guards, and stock clerks and order fillers.
+Maids and housekeeping cleaners were in demand in three of the four counties.
+While some of the jobs in each county can be obtained with only a high school diploma, like laborers and entry-level positions, others require some postsecondary education such as registered nurses, managers, physical therapists, occupational therapists, and diagnostic medical sonographers.